AmedSho/G-CNN-S-VAE/README.md

 # Learning Rotation-Agnostic Representations via Group Equivariant VAES

 An emerging field in representation learning involves the study of group-equivariant neural networks, that leverage concepts from group representation theory to design neural architectures that can exploit discrete and continuous symmetries to produce more general representations.
-Following this direction, in this work we demonstrate how an image embedding agnostic to rotations can be naturally obtained by training a variational autoencoder (S-GVAE) equipped with a Group equivariant Convolutional Neural Network (G-CNN) encoder.
+Following this direction, in this work we demonstrate how an image embedding agnostic to rotations can be naturally obtained by training a variational autoencoder ($\mathcal{S}$-VAE) equipped with a Group equivariant Convolutional Neural Network (G-CNN) encoder.

 ![](https://github.com/AmedSho/G-CNN-S-VAE/blob/main/S-VAE.png)